particle-iot/docs/src/content/getting-started/cloud/cloud-api.md

 includeDefinitions: [api-helper, api-helper-cloud,  api-helper-extras, api-helper-json, codemirror, usb-serial]
 ---

-# Cloud API Getting Started
+# Cloud API getting started

 This document shows the basics of using the Particle Cloud API in several different ways.